obsidian-tasks-group/obsidian-tasks/docsv2/getting-started/auto-suggest.md

 However, in the second task, only the recurrence is at the end of the line.
 This is because the due date has not been recognised, due to the unrecognised word **for** mixed after the due date emoji, causing that property not to be recognised by tasks.

-If you are concerned that a task is being missed out of searches, or you just want to check it, you can click on its line and open the [‘Create or edit Task’ Modal]({{ site.baseurl }}{% link getting-started/create-or-edit-task.md %}) and check that there are no unwanted emojis in the description field.
+If you are concerned that a task is being missed out of searches, or you just want to check it, you can click on its line and open the [[getting-started/create-or-edit-task|‘Create or edit Task’ Modal]] and check that there are no unwanted emojis in the description field.

 Our second task looks like this.
 Note that the due date is shown in the Description box, and there is 'no due date':